A big Thanks to our partners for supporting the 2024, 20-year celebration of the Recognizing Women Project!

 The Recognizing Women Project (RWP) is inspired by the women in my family, and was conceived in 2001 at the Judson Church (DADD) Dance Of African Descent Downtown series, created and curated by Aziza.

-In 2002 artistic director/choreographer Nathan Trice presented the first season of the Recognizing Women Project (RWP), an annual community research initiative that creates educational residencies and artistic performances about the experiences and stories of women across generations, cultures and geographies.
-From Fall thru Winter the (RWP) initiative brings together a multi-generational and multi-cultural group of adolescent, young adult and adult women dancers, with fathers of daughters, local community and practitioners of the social sciences to work as a research analysis team.
-Their aim is to understand the complexity of the themes that live within the stories & experiences they’re exploring, while creating visceral thought-provoking performances inspired by their findings.
-The Recognizing Women Project has an ongoing creative residency through the Billie Holiday Theaters’ ChoreoQuest program since 2005.
+In 2002 artistic director/choreographer Nathan Trice presented the first season of the Recognizing Women Project (RWP), an annual thematic community discussion series about the experiences and stories of women across generations, cultures and geographies, that culminate in visceral dance theater performances.
+From Fall thru Winter the (RWP) discussion series gathers a multi-generational, multi-cultural group of adolescent, young adult and adult women dancers, fathers of daughters and local community to commune as a research analysis team.
+Their aim is to understand the complexity of the themes that live within the stories & experiences they have lived, while inspiring visceral thought-provoking dance theater performances that illustrate their findings.

 Since its inception, the (RWP) has explored themes that include: Self-Identifying within patriarchal culture, Rites of passage among mothers & daughters, Female objectification / self-objectification, Myth and Grief.

-RWP 2023 – 2024 activities:
+RWP 2024 – 2025 activities:

 • Launch the (RWP) 2024/25 Fundraiser Campaign.